joshbegley/nyt-latest/README.md

-**Alaska Airlines Asks to Ground Its Fleet, F.A.A Says**\
+**Alaska Airlines Asks to Ground Its Fleet, F.A.A.
+Says**\
-`The reason for the grounding, issued in an F.A.A advisory just after 9 p.m. on Sunday, was not immediately clear.`\
+`The reason for the grounding, issued in an F.A.A. advisory just after 9 p.m. on Sunday, was not immediately clear.`\
 https://nytimes.com/2025/07/20/business/alaska-airlines-grounds-plane-fleet.html

 **Trump Urges Washington and Cleveland Sports Teams to Revert to Native American Names**\